This procedure starts from the presumption that you previously created a process.

 Click the corresponding More Actions button, and then Kill.
 The automation project is forcefully stopped, the job is marked as Stopped, and "Job canceled" is displayed in the Job Details window.

-A job started from the Robot Tray can be killed from the Robot Tray only.
+A job started from the UiPath Assistant can be killed only from the UiPath Assistant.

-A job started from the Jobs page can be killed both from the Jobs page and the Robot Tray.
+A job started from Orchestrator can be killed both in Orchestrator, from the Jobs page, and using the UiPath Assistant.